The Department of Criminal Justice at New Mexico State University provides an online program for earning the Master of Criminal Justice degree (MCJ).

 1. You need to be admitted to the Graduate School at NMSU.
 You can apply to the Graduate School online.
 Once the Graduate School receives your application, transcripts from prior universities and/or colleges, and your application fee, they will make an admission decision and notify you directly of that decision.
 It is very important that you submit this application form to the Graduate School 30 days prior to the MCJ program admission deadlines listed above.
 Failure to comply with this stipulation may cause your application file in the Department of Criminal of Justice to be incomplete by the deadline and could result in an unfavorable admission decision.

 2. Send three letters of recommendation directly to the Director of the MCJ program from professors, employers, etc. who can comment on your strengths and potential for success in the MCJ.
 These letters may be mailed directly by the individual writing the letter, or collected by you in sealed and signed envelopes and included in one package along with your written essay.
 Recommendation forms that can be used in conjunction with letters of recommendation are not required but are preferred.
 These Recommendation forms can be downloaded by clicking the above link.

 3. Send the personal statement and sample of writing described on the home page directly to the Director of the MCJ program.

 The address for the three letters of recommendation and the essay is:

 Dr. Michael Tapia, Graduate Program Director, Master of Criminal Justice Program

 New Mexico State University

 Or send via email – email@example.com

-If you are an international student, you must make application through the Office of the International Student.
+If you are an international student, you must make application through the Office of International Student and Scholar Services.

 Enrolling in Online Courses